 After the procedure, the patient needs to be monitored for 2 to 6 hours in the hospital.

 Wrist Angiography: Angiography plays a key role in the diagnosis of cardiovascular diseases.
-With the help of recent technologies developed, it can be done from the wrist instead of the inguinal region.
+With the help of recent developed technologies, it can be done from the wrist instead of the inguinal region.
 If constriction exists in the veins in the inguinal region or if the inguinal region is not suitable due to excessive weight, wrist angiography is preferred.

 It can be used in 99 percent of patients.
 Vein complications in the patient are observed only very rarely.
 Following the procedure, the patient is able to sit, walk around and eat.
 The patient can return to his/her daily life within the same day.